pwr2000/frontend-nanodegree-arcade-game/README.md

 Objective:
 ```
-Race player against the bugs
+Player will race against the bugs.
+Whoever gets to the finish line first win!
 ```

 Game is over when: